wrigglingears/Multiple-Machine-Cluster-Library/README.md

 # Multiple-Machine-Cluster-Library
-It is a collection of C++ classes that help in organizing hierarchical cluster organisation and dynamic work allocation.
+This is a collection of C++ classes that help in organizing hierarchical cluster organisation and dynamic work allocation.

 I started programming a 'pi cluster' with a combination of MPI and OpenMP, which yielded satisfactory results but was at times difficult to analyze and maintain.
 It was also difficult to properly relate the individual MPI instances in a way that was meaningful.